 A building in the Chernobyl Nuclear Exclusion Zone

-Standing at the Chernobyl Nuclear Power Plant
+Me at the Chernobyl Nuclear Power Plant

 These are the rules that anyone entering the Chernobyl Nuclear Exclusion Zone must abide by:

-• You can only enter with a tour guide authorised by the Ukrainian government.
-You pass checkpoints going into the zone at the 30km and 10km points.
-You must pass through radiation scanners at both of these checkpoints on the way out.
+• You need to stop at security checkpoints going into the zone at the 30km and 10km points.
+You must also pass through radiation scanners at both of these checkpoints on the way out.

 • You can’t stay inside the zone for more than 12 hours at a time without special permission from the government and even then, it’s only for extraordinary cases (filming, scientific research etc).